 – George Eastman, Inventor

-This guide will round out our trilogy by focusing on such issues, and on all things related to ISO, including how ISO interacts with the other two aspects of the exposure triangle.
-Specifically, we will address these questions:
+This guide will round out our trilogy by focusing on all things related to ISO, including how ISO interacts with the other two aspects of the exposure triangle.
+Specifically, we’ll answer these important questions:

 What is ISO?

 What are the pros and cons of using ISO?

 What do variations in ISO levels look like?

 What happens if increasing ISO is the only available option?